 Green Flag awards

-Sir Thomas and Lady Dixon Park has been awarded a Green Flag every year from 2012 to 2019.
+Sir Thomas and Lady Dixon Park was been awarded a Green Flag every year from 2012 to 2022.
 This award recognises the best open spaces in the UK.

 Walking trails